swilliams11/apigee-grpc-demo/apigee_proxies/helloworld_grpc/README.md

 ```shell
 apigeecli apps create -o $ORG -t $token -e $DEV -n grpc-app-test -p helloworld-grpc
 ```

+## Configure an Endpoint Attachment in Apigee
+You must configure an Endpoint Attachment in Apigee that points to the Internal Regional Application Load Balancer for the Cloud Run service.

+## Create a DNS entry in Cloud Run
+* You can create a DNS entry in Cloud DNS and give it the private IP address of the Service Endpoint Attachment
+* You must also create DNS peering zone with the Google Cloud CLI so that Apigee X Runtime can resolve the DNS name.

+## Update Apigee Environment Group
+Update the Apigee Environment Group to include the new gRPC domain.

 ## Test the proxy
 ```shell